 1) The Basic Shared Content Tweet

-[ARTICLE TITLE] - http://url.com #hashtag by @TwitterHandle
+[ARTICLE TITLE]: http://url.com #hashtag by @TwitterHandle

-This go-to tweet style is the easiest to execute, but many times, people forget to include a relevant hashtag and author's Twitter handle.
+This go-to tweet style is the easiest to execute, but many times, people forget to include a relevant hashtag and the author's Twitter handle.
 The hashtag could get your tweet more exposure to people following that hashtag.
 And always credit your information source (the author or the site you got the post from) on social media.
-It'll show appreciation to the original content creator, and they might return the favor by sharing some of your content with their followers.
+It'll show appreciation to the original content creator -- and they might return the favor by sharing some of your content with their followers.

-2) The RT With Commentary
+2) The Shared Content Tweet With Commentary

 [YOUR OPINION] #hashtag - RT @TwitterHandle [ARTICLE TITLE] - http://url.com

-Example: #7 is important but often forgotten - RT @mvolpe "10 Things Great Marketers Do Every Day" http://hub.am/1m6RPK4 by @kellykranz
+Example: #7 is important but often forgotten. - RT @mvolpe "10 Things Great Marketers Do Every Day" http://hub.am/1m6RPK4 by @kellykranz

-3) The Problem/Solution Tweet
+5) The Problem/Solution Tweet

 Don't let your [ASSET] [NEGATIVE RESULT].
-Find out how to [GOAL] here - http://url.com #hashtag
+Find out how to [GOAL] here: http://url.com #hashtag

 Fear is a powerful motivator.
 Nobody wants to suck, or fail, or flounder, or fall short, or whatever [negative result] you use.
-And if they do, they want to learn how to remedy the situation, fast.
-That's where you can help them.
+And if they do, they want to learn how to remedy the situation, fast -- that's where you can help them.
 Also, if there's a relevant hashtag you can use here, don't forget to include it!

 Example: Don't let your blog fall into a rut.
-Find out how to churn out new blog posts quickly - http://hub.am/1nD3y5M #blogging
+Find out how to churn out new blog posts quickly: http://hub.am/1nD3y5M #blogging

-4) The Stat or Fact Tweet
+6) The Stat or Fact Tweet

 Did you know that [STAT]? http://url.com #hashtag